gstearmit/ATLAS-Personalized-Travel-Assistant/README.md

 ## How to configure

 ### General configuration
-Please open the botProperties.txt and, in your Telegram, seach for the ATLAS chat-bot, by using the name parameter reported in this file.
+Please open the <i>botProperties.txt</i> and, in your Telegram, seach for the ATLAS chat-bot, by using the name parameter reported in this file.

 ### Mac configuration

-In order to run the composer component inside the ATLAS demonstrator, wine (1.6.2) must be configured on te system, because the demostrator runs a small executable included inside it, namely wsynth.
-Please see the composer-impl.jar dependency and modifiy the configuration.properties file inside it with the following properties
+In order to run the composer component inside the ATLAS demonstrator, wine (1.6.2) must be configured on the system, because the demostrator runs a small executable included inside it, namely wsynth.
+Please see the composer-impl.jar dependency and modifiy the <i>configuration.properties</i> file inside it with the following properties
 (example values)

 macWinePath=/opt/local/bin/wine macwsynthPath=/opt/local/bin/wsynth.exe